 Add the dataset

 Please note that by working with this dataset, you accept the author’s license in the Dataset licenses section of the Knowledge center.

-In the Datasets view, click Data library and select the Skin lesion - tutorial dataset.
+In the Datasets view, click Import free datasets and select the Skin lesion - tutorial dataset.

 You don’t need to change anything so just go ahead and click Save version and then Use in new experiment.

 Create a model for image segmentation

 In the Experiment wizard